JaypeeLan/cloud-staorage-landin-page/README.md

 # cloud-staorage-landing-page
-Landing page for cloud storage with css only [preview](https://fyol-landing-page.netlify.app/)
+Landing page for cloud storage with css only <br>
+[preview](https://fyol-landing-page.netlify.app/)